Nikon Cameras Cheap in 2026: Is It Worth Buying Old Equipment?

 What Nikon cameras can you get for under $800?

-In the video I analyze in detail several affordable Nikon camera lines:
+In the video I analyze in detail several lines of accessible Nikon cameras:

 For absolute beginners